 How are the interns selected?

-The E. Fleming Mason Memorial Internship Committee selects seven applicants based on their application.
-Then the committee schedules phone interviews to finalize the list to five interns.
-Internship selections will most likely be finalized late February/early March.
+The Kappa Alpha Order Internship Committee selects a pool of applicants based on their application.
+Then the committee schedules phone interviews to finalize the list to five interns per city.
+Internship selections will most likely be finalized no later than January.

-How are the internships selected for the E. Fleming Mason Memorial Interns?
+How are the internships selected for the Interns?

-Interns are placed into top notch internships based on their future career plans and/or interests.
-Several KA alumni assist with internships for U.S. Senators and Congressman, Lobbyists, Political Fundraisers and other career related fields.
-Sometimes two internships are provided for an intern to give them a different experience.
+Interns are placed into premier internships based on their future career plans and/or interests.
+Several KA alumni assist with internships for U.S. Senators and Congressmen, Lobbyists, Political Fundraisers, businesses, legal firms, the financial sector, health care industry, marketing firms, and other career-related fields.
+Sometimes two internships are provided for an intern to give them different experiences.

 What does KA provide for the interns?

-Interns will receive transportation to and from the internship and lodging at The George Washington University.
+Interns will receive transportation to and from the internship and lodging in their internship city.
 Interns are responsible for all other costs and most internships are not paid.

-If you have any questions, please contact Director of Leadership Education Tullis Beasley at (540) 463-1865 or email@example.com
+If you have any questions, please contact Director of Leadership Education Evan Hanna at (540) 463-1865 or email@example.com.